roddersnz21/project-1/README.md

 - After a couple of minutes the page will refresh with a detailed display saying your website is live and link in blue indicating successful deployment
 - The live link can be found here - https://roddersnz21.github.io/project-1/

+### GitPod
+  - Website was coded using GitPod.
+The steps to deploy are below:
+  - In the GitHub repository, press the green GitPod button for transfer the project to GitPod environment